ViridianGames/U7Revisited/Redist/Data/Scripts/_SCRIPT_TODO.md

 remove_party_items - scripts seem to have args in wrong order

-select_option - not positive what this should map to yet

 get_schedule_type(get_npc_name(-30)) - not sure what this is supposed to call and/or why it would take an npc name and not id. this is in tons of npc scripts.